teambathracingelectric/teambathracingelectric.github.io/README.md

 ###Team

-Team members and info are in '_config.yml'
+Team structure with members and information is located within the folder '/_data/orgs/...'

-Images are in '/img/team/'
+Images for the members are in '/img/team/'

-# Demo

-View this jekyll theme in action [here](https://y7kim.github.io/agency-jekyll-theme)
+###Sponsors

+Images for the sponsors are in '/img/sponsors/'

 =========
-For more details, read [documentation](http://jekyllrb.com/)
+For more details concerning Jekyll, read [the documentation](http://jekyllrb.com/)

+Based on the Agency Jekyll theme (http://startbootstrap.com/templates/agency/)